 Trading patterns in the last month demonstrate just how quickly sentiment can change.
 The day after America's second round of quantitative easing was announced (4 November), the All-Share crossed the 3,000 mark, a level last seen before the collapse of Lehman Brothers in September 2008.
-Optimists asserted that the path to recovery was clearer and the UK market hence moved to a peak of 3033 on 9 November, up 22% from its July low and with a rise of c 10% from the start of the year.
-However, there has been no consolidation of these gains, with the All-Share having since declined by 2.6% and November having seen more 'down' trading days than the inverse.
+Optimists asserted that the path to recovery was clearer and the UK market hence moved to a peak of 3,119 on 24 December, up 25% from its July low and with a rise of c 10% from the start of the year.
+However, since then the market has consolidated somewhat, ending the year at 3,062.

-These oscillations (a repetition of the trends seen for most of 2010) have been a function of several factors, but most crucially relate to sentiment/ reality centred on quantitative easing and the future of the Eurozone.
+These oscillations (a repetition of the trends seen for most of 2010) have been a function of several factors, but most crucially relate to sentiment/reality centred on quantitative easing and the future of the eurozone.
 After the initial excitement of QE II, the gloss seems to have worn off remarkably quickly, as evidenced not only by investors' reactions, but also by the high degrees of scepticism voiced by central bankers from a number of nations.
 Not only is QE II an untried policy that "smacks of desperation" (according to the Lex column in The Financial Times, 2 November), but also most economists appear in agreement that they have little idea whether a second round of quantitative easing will actually work.

 At the most basic level, the Fed alone cannot do everything to turn around the global economy and a notable lack of consensual support (more the opposite) from other nations suggests the challenge will be significant.
 Putting this factor to one side, our more specific concerns relate to the fact that the Fed may be overestimating by how much and how fast unemployment can fall, a risk that will only be exacerbated by unresponsive policy-making from other recalcitrant nations.
 According to economic analysis by the IMF, it may take as long as four years following the end of a recession for unemployment to return to pre-recession levels, suggesting that the US (and much of Western Europe) is still on a long and painful journey.
-Given the challenges that QE II may face combined with the possible stagnation of the global economy, we do not discount the possible launch of QE III at some stage in 2011.
+Given the challenges that QE II may face, combined with the possible stagnation of the global economy, we do not discount the possible launch of QE III at some stage in 2011.
 As we have written previously, increasing policy (re)application also runs the inevitable risk of suffering from diminishing returns.